SVI and VLAN Addressing Issues

 For example, if you want to connect a client anywhere in the VLAN 10 then you must require a valid subnet configuration.
-If you want to communicate outside the VLAN you must require valid default gateway.
+If you want to communicate outside the VLAN you must require a valid default gateway.
 The default gateway must be the VLAN 10 SVI address.
-In the figure below, the PC-2 cannot connect to PC-3 and PC-4, but PC-3 and PC-4 can communicate each other.
+In the figure below, the PC-2 cannot connect to PC-3 and PC-4, but PC-3 and PC-4 can communicate with each other.

 A check of the IP configuration settings of PC-2 shown in figure-2, Reveals the most common error in configuring VLANs a wrongly configured IP address.
 PC-2 is configured with an IP address of 126.96.36.199, but it should have been configured with 192.168.20.1.

-Change the PC-2 IP address to correct IP address 192.168.20.1.
+Change the PC-2 IP address to the correct IP address 192.168.20.1.
 The PC-2 Ethernet configuration now shows the updated IP address of 192.168.10.1.
 The Figure below illustrates the output on the bottom reveals that PC-2 has regained connectivity to the Web server found at IP address 192.168.20.1.

 SVI is standing for Switched Virtual Interface.
 It is a routed interface in IOS representing the IP addressing space for VLAN connected to this interface.
 The VLAN has no physical interface so; the SVI provides Layer 3 processing for packets from all switch ports associated with the VLAN.